ckeditor/ckeditor4-docs/docs/guide/dev/integration/angular/README.md

 ></ckeditor>
 ```

-{@linkapi CKEDITOR.config All configuration} options can be changed this way.
+All {@linkapi CKEDITOR.config configuration options} can be changed this way.

 ### `data`